-Figures Legends: Figure legends should be comprehensive but concise and should not duplicate information given in the main text, and should be included in the main text file after References.
+Figure Legends: Figure legends should be comprehensive but concise and should not duplicate information given in the main text.
+They should be included in the main text file after References.

 Figures/Line Drawings: These must be prepared electronically in a PC-compatible program in actual publication size and should be supplied in editable .ppt/.pptx, .eps, or .tiff format.
 Single column figures (ca. 8 cm wide) are most preferable unless such dimensions seriously impair quality and make data difficult to follow.
 Multipart figures must not have more than 5 parts and must fit into a single journal page.
-Images should be optimised and must not exceed 2MB in size.
-At the initial manuscript submission stage, combine all figures into a single file (e.g., a Word, PowerPoint or a .pdf file).
+Images should be optimised and must not exceed 20MB in size.
+At the initial manuscript submission stage, combine all figures into a single file (e.g., a Word or PowerPoint file).
 Figures will be published in the size provided by the authors unless otherwise agreed.
-For labelling figures, use Verdana or Arial font size 8.
-Label parts of figures with capital letters (Verdana or Arial font size 10, bold).
+For labelling figures, use Verdana or Calibri, font size 10.
+Label parts of figures with capital letters (Verdana or Calibri, font size 12, bold).
 Use the same labelling style for all figures.
 High quality figures (.eps; min 600dpi) in an editable format (e.g., .eps) will be required at the publication stage.

-Colour figures are welcomed for online publication, however, the costs incurred to print hardcopy reprints of coloured pages will be borne by the authors, and unless critical for understanding of the data may not be reproduced as colour in hardcopies of the Journal (if any).
+Colour figures are welcomed for online publication; however, the costs of hardcopy reprints of coloured pages will be borne by the authors, and, unless critical for understanding of the data, may not be reproduced as colour in hardcopies of the Journal (if any).

 A charge will be made to authors if figures or line drawings are of insufficient quality and standard and have to be re-drawn by the Publisher (see Publication Charges).
 Authors are generally notified of this at the time of manuscript revision.